bigkahuna443/SkinModHelper/docs/guide/README.md

 ```

-You can write multiple skin info to your ConfigFile,
-this just need repeats everything about "Write your Skin's information to the ConfigFile"

 If you want to know more about ConfigFile, you may need to know a little about XMLs first
 A brief introduction to Xmls File
 -----------------------------------
 Sprites.Xml has two types, one is "Normal type" and the other is "non-Normal type"

 Although it is an Xmls file, for the time being, only the Normal type of "Sprites.xml" will be introduced here

-If the Sprites.xml is located on the path "Celeste/Mods/anymod/Graphics/", Then this Sprites.xml is "Normal type"
+If the Sprites.xml is located on the path "Celeste/Mods/anymod/Graphics/", Then this Sprites.xml is "Normal type".
 (Vanilla's "Celeste/ContentGraphics/Sprites.xml" is also of "Normal type")